klimgeran/community/projects-status.md

 This document aims to group technical features of Milestones in the Catapult Protocol Development project and assess/update status reports about specific Software Development Kits compatibility.

-This document may be moved to a nemtech repository in case it is deemed necessary.
-For the time being the document should provide with an easy aggregation of all features addressed in the protocol project during milestones development and should provide a clear compatibility table for individual protocol features / or changes.
+The document should provide with an easy aggregation of all features addressed in the protocol project during milestones development and should provide a clear compatibility table for individual protocol features / or changes.

 ## Protocol Version Compatibilities